grafana/pyroscope/docs/sources/ingest-and-analyze-profile-data/analyze-profiles/_index.md

 # Analyze app performance using Pyroscope

 ## Continuous profiling and metadata

 While code profiling has been a long-standing practice, Continuous Profiling represents a modern and more advanced approach to performance monitoring.
 This technique adds two critical dimensions to traditional profiles:

 - **Time:** Profiling data is collected _continuously_, providing a time-centric view that allows querying performance data from any point in the past
 - **Metadata:** Profiles are enriched with metadata, adding contextual depth to the performance data

 These dimensions, coupled with the detailed nature of performance profiles, make Continuous Profiling a uniquely valuable tool.
 Pyroscope's UI enhances this further by offering a convenient platform to analyze profiles and get insights that are impossible to get from using other traditional signals like logs, metrics, or tracing.

 In this UI reference, we'll show how Pyroscope parallels these other modern observability tools by providing a Prometheus-like querying experience.
 More importantly, you'll learn how to use Pyroscope's extensive UI features for a deeper insight into your application's performance.

-## Key Features of the Pyroscope UI
+## Key features of the Pyroscope UI

-### Tag Explorer Page
+### Tag Explorer

 The Tag Explorer page is a vital part of Pyroscope's UI, allowing users to navigate and analyze performance data through tags/labels.
 This feature is crucial for identifying performance anomalies and understanding the behavior of different application segments under various conditions.
 We intentionally don't include a query language on this page as we built this page to be as intuitive as possible for users to use the UI to navigate and drill down into which tags are most interesting to them.